Two Disciplines With Different Roots: Geomatics and GIS

 This doesn’t mean GIS analysts don’t work with remote sensing or survey data because they often do.

 The focus of Geomatics is based on products, services and tools involved in the collection, integration and management of geographic data.

 The Field of Study: Geographic Information Systems

 Not to be confused with Geographic Information Science (GIScience), GIS is a very powerful tool that essentially does four things:

 - Analyzes it

 GIS puts data collection, storage, analysis and visualization into action.

-Take any real world problem with a geographic nature – climate change, pipeline networking, environmental monitoring – GIS is your most efficient, effective and cost saving tool at providing a solution to data management, analysis and visualization of this problem.
+Take any real world problem with a geographic nature such as climate change, pipeline networking, environmental monitoring.
+Overall, GIS is your most efficient, effective and cost-saving tool at providing a solution to data management, analysis and visualization.

 GIS isn’t just mapping software.